jtakayama/makahiki/install/doc/redhat_readme.txt

 The script installs these packages and their dependencies, if they are not already installed:
+- All packages in the groupinstall of "Development tools"
 - git
 - gcc
-- Python Imaging Library (packages: python-dev, python-imaging, libjpeg-dev)
+- Python Imaging Library (packages: python-devel, python-imaging, libjpeg-devel)
   - This also checks that the libjpeg.so and libz.so libraries (or symlinks to them) exist in /usr/lib64.
 These symlinks should be created automatically upon installation.